aws/aws-sam-cli/designs/sam-config.md

 for e.g: `sam build --use-container --debug`

-But often, during the lifecycle of building and deploying a serverless application. the same commands get run repeatedly to build, package and deploy, before solidifying into the final application.
+But often, during the lifecycle of building and deploying a serverless application.
+The same commands get run repeatedly to build, package and deploy, before solidifying into the final application.

 These CLI commands are often long and have many changing parts.